 6 dryRun: false

-Minimum retention is 90 days and cannot be reduced.
+Minimum retention is 90 days and can’t be reduced.

 Manual trigger